Moderated Vs. Unmoderated Usability Testing: Which Is The Right Method?

 - Difficulty in Scaling: Scaling moderated testing to accommodate a larger number of participants or iterations can be challenging due to logistical constraints and resource requirements.

-Despite these drawbacks, moderated usability testing remains a valuable method for gaining qualitative insights and fostering user-centric design decisions when used judiciously and in conjunction with other research approaches.
+Despite these drawbacks, moderated usability testing still remains a valuable method for gaining qualitative insights and fostering user-centric design decisions when used judiciously and in conjunction with other research approaches.

 How can I run more effective moderated usability tests?